What Happens If the Voltage is too High? – Top 11 Effects

 10. High starting current in motors

 The starting and full load current will also be affected by overvoltage.
-At 110% voltage, the starting current will go up 10-12%.
+At 110% voltage, the starting current will go up by 10-12%.
 This would be a problem if the power supply cannot handle the higher starting current.

 11. Extra costs and errors

-Data loss + Damage to internal equipment such as fire and security systems + Extra costs to any business such as lost productivity and product spoilage, staff overtime, delays to customers and sales loss to competitors.
+Data loss + Damage to internal equipment such as fire and security systems + Extra costs to any business such as lost productivity and product spoilage, staff overtime, delays to customers and sales lost to competitors.